-- Conduct promotional activities in NAICS 311 industries through direct contact with food manufacturing employers. - Conduct onsite technical assistance visits at NAICS 311 employers/establishments to help improve safety and health programs. - Collect and forward data to the SEP Committee Chair for analysis regarding NAICS 311 industry workplaces that have been visited, the hazards identified in these workplaces, and the OSHA 300/300A injury/illness data for these establishments.
+- Conduct promotional activities in NAICS 311 industries through direct contact with food manufacturing employers. - Conduct onsite technical assistance visits at NAICS 311 employers/establishments to help improve safety and health programs.

-- Inspect all assignments on the Site Specific Targeting (SST) and General Industry Targeting Schedules for employers/establishments in NAICS 311. - Utilize applicable sections of the FOM such as inspection of records and ergonomics inspection procedures, and OPN 140.
+- Inspect all assignments on the Site Specific Targeting (SST) and General Industry Targeting Schedules for employers/establishments in NAICS 311. - Utilize applicable sections of the FOM such as inspection of records and ergonomics inspection procedures, and OPN 140. - Review employee exposure and medical records and compare this information with injury and illness entries on the OSHA 300 log in order to determine compliance with recordkeeping requirements. - Interview the employer's OSHA 300 log record keeper to determine if they have the knowledge necessary to accurately maintain the recordkeeping log. - Interview employees to help confirm accuracy of OSHA 300 log entries. - Utilize FOM Chapter XVII, Ergonomics Inspection Procedures, to determine the appropriate response to workplaces where ergo hazards may exist. - Determine during all NAICS 311 inspections whether the establishment is covered by the Process Safety Management (PSM) Standard. - Include a training component in settlement agreements relating to hazards identified during inspections of NAICS 311 employers/establishments. - Encourage the employer to implement the abatement of hazardous conditions documented in the settlement agreement to all of the employer's sites. - Supervisors will notify their Bureau Chief when an inspection of a NAICS 311 employer/establishment results in three or more serious violations to determine if other sites owned or controlled by the employer that are included on the targeting schedules should be inspected. - CSHOs will distribute the "training available" brochure developed by ETTA to NAICS 311 employers during inspections conducted under this SEP.

-- Review employee exposure and medical records and compare this information with injury and illness entries on the OSHA 300 log in order to determine compliance with recordkeeping requirements. - Interview the employer's OSHA 300 log record keeper to determine if they have the knowledge necessary to accurately maintain the recordkeeping log. - Interview employees to help confirm accuracy of OSHA 300 log entries. - Utilize FOM Chapter XVII, Ergonomics Inspection Procedures, to determine the appropriate response to workplaces where ergo hazards may exist. - Determine during all NAICS 311 inspections whether the establishment is covered by the Process Safety Management (PSM) Standard. - Include a training component in settlement agreements relating to hazards identified during inspections of NAICS 311 employers/establishments. - Encourage the employer to implement the abatement of hazardous conditions documented in the settlement agreement to all of the employer's sites.
-Any settlement agreement shall include a list of all sites controlled by the inspected employer.
-The list should be forwarded to the PSIM Bureau Chief. - Supervisors will notify their Bureau Chief when an inspection of a NAICS 311 employer/establishment results in three or more serious violations to determine if other sites owned or controlled by the employer that are included on the targeting schedules should be inspected. - CSHOs will distribute the "training available" brochure developed by ETTA to NAICS 311 employers during inspections conducted under this SEP. - CSHOS will forward the OSHA 300/300A data from the OSHA-1s for all NAICS 311 inspections to the SEP Committee Chair.
+- Evaluate, document, and implement recommendations for targeting criteria within NAICS 311. - Color-code all NAICS 311 safety and health General Industry Schedule assignments to help ensure these sites are inspected. - Distribute monthly NCR summary reports of compliance inspections within NAICS 311 to the SEP Committee Chair.

-- Evaluate, document, and implement recommendations for targeting criteria within NAICS 311. - Color-code all NAICS 311 safety and health General Industry Schedule assignments to help ensure these sites are inspected. - Distribute monthly NCR summary reports of compliance inspections within NAICS 311 to the SEP Committee Chair. - Review targeting schedules on a quarterly basis to determine if NAICS 311 assignments are being inspected as planned and notify the SEP Committee Chair of the NAICS 311 establishments remaining on the targeting schedules. - Provide available data as requested in NAICS 311 to Team Leaders, Supervisors, and Bureau Chiefs.
+- Review targeting schedules on a quarterly basis to determine if NAICS 311 assignments are being inspected as planned and notify the SEP Committee Chair of the NAICS 311 establishments remaining on the targeting schedules. - Provide available data as requested in NAICS 311 to Team Leaders, Supervisors, and Bureau Chiefs.